 Annulments.
 Suits for annulment are much less common than suits for divorce in Texas and in most states.
 A suit for annulment, as opposed to a suit for divorce, is brought when there has been some legal impediment to the creation of a valid marriage.
 A legal petition requesting an annulment is based on premarital causes rather than post-marital causes.
 For example, if the marriage was entered into by a spouse who was actually younger than the minimum legal age to get married, or who was under the influence of drugs or alcohol at the time the marriage took place, or who was mentally incapacitated at the time of the marriage ceremony, then the marriage can be annulled.
 A marriage that is subject to annulment is considered voidable--it is considered to be a valid marriage until a party requests an annulment from a court and is granted an annulment.
 Once an annulment is granted, the marriage becomes void and is legally considered never to have happened.
 If an annulment is not granted, the marriage will be considered valid indefinitely unless you file for divorce and then terminate the marriage through divorce.
 Texas law specifies several grounds for requesting an annulment.
-Please call me to discuss the legal annulment of a marriage if you think you need one.
+Please call me to discuss the legal annulment of a marriage if you think you might qualify for one.

 Child Support Increases and Decreases.
 If you are the parent who is paying child support (the obligor), you may want to try to get the child support reduced to reflect a currently reduced income due to a job change or other reduction in income or because you are now legally responsible for supporting additional children that were not born when the original child support order was created.
 If you are the parent who is receiving child support (the obligee), you may wish to request an increase in child support to reflect the other parent's increased income due to a pay raise, a promotion, or a job change.

 You should be aware that the parties cannot legally change the amount of required child support by their own agreement without seeking the Court's approval and getting a family court judge to sign a revised child support order.
 Sometimes the child support withholding order that should be served on the obligor's employer needs to be changed or updated.
 I have seen some poorly drafted withholding orders that do not require the obligor to keep paying child support until the child finishes high school.
 (Texas law says you can require the non-custodial parent to continue to pay child support until high school graduation even if the child has already reached the age of 18 years.)
 I have seen some poorly drafted child support orders that do not follow the Texas Attorney General child support guidelines.
 For example, it may state that child support for two children will be calculated at 25% of the obligor's income, but then it drops to half of that (12.5%) when one of the children graduates from high school or turns 18 years old.
 The Texas Attorney General child support guidelines call for the child support to drop to 20% when only one child is covered by the child support order.
 Were the parents who signed the decree aware of the attorney general guidelines for child support?
 A poorly drafted withholding order can cost the custodial parent a lot of money.
-Call me to see if I can help.
+Call me to see if I can help with child support problems.

 Common Law Marriage Issues.
 Click on the link to the left for information on common law marriage in Texas.
 There are a lot of myths and misconceptions out there about common law marriage in Texas.
 One common misconception is that a specific time period is required for a Texas couple who is living together to be considered to be common law married.
 That is simply not true.
 Call me if you think you might be in a common law marriage relationship (with or without children) and you are interested in getting a divorce.
 I can help you make sure that you are treated fairly in dividing your community property during the divorce process.
 I can also help you make sure your children (if any) and the needs of the children are properly addressed in the court order.

 Divorce Decree Modifications.
-It is fairly common to need to change a divorce decree that included orders for child custody, child visitation details, child support, children's health insurance details, or a geographic residential restriction for the children.
+It is fairly common to need to change a divorce decree that included orders for child custody, child visitation details, child support, children's health insurance details, or a residential geographic restriction for the children.
 Sometimes the parent who was ordered to pay child support gets a substantial pay raise or a substantial pay cut.
 Sometimes the original Divorce Decree did not include something that should have been included.
-Sometimes you need to try to change the specifics of the Divorce Decree to reflect changed circumstances.
+Sometimes you need to try to change the specifics of the Divorce Decree to reflect one or more changed circumstances.
 Call me for help if you think something in your Divorce Decree should be updated or changed to benefit you and/or your children.

 Geographic Restrictions for the Children.
 Most divorce decrees in Texas now contain a restriction on where the children can reside.
 Without such a restriction, it would be possible for the parent with primary custody to move far away from the local area with the children so as to deny meaningful, reasonable regular visitation to the other parent.
 It is common for decrees to restrict the custodial parent to residing within a particular city or county or within a particular school district.

 Geographic restrictions are not just window dressing.
 Most judges will strictly enforce a geographic restriction unless there is a real good reason not to.
 Perhaps the noncustodial parent is not exercising regular visitation, thereby eliminating the very reason for the geographic restriction in the first place.
 In that situation, a judge may be persuaded to eliminate or amend the geographic restriction for the children.
-Call me if you need to add, remove, or modify a geographic restriction in your divorce decree, or if you need to enforce a previously ordered geographic restriction for the children.
+Call me if you need to add, remove, or modify a geographic restriction in your divorce decree, or if you want to enforce a previously ordered geographic restriction for the children.

 This can be done by making sure that the children are covered on one of the parent's employer provided health insurance plans or by making sure that the children are covered by Medicaid, CHIPS or some other government health insurance program.